 The Rate of the SN1 Reaction Depends on a Single Molecule

 Why is it called the SN1 reaction?
 This is because there is only one molecule in a nucleophilic substitution reaction that is involved in the reaction rate (rate-determining step).
-The rate-determining step (or rate-limiting step) is the part that determines the reaction rate.
+The rate-determining step (or rate-limiting step) is the factor that determines the reaction rate.
 Since there is only one rate-determining step, we call it the “SN1 reaction” using the number 1.

 What is the rate-determining step in the SN1 reaction?
 It is not the nucleophile that determines the reaction rate in the SN1.
 Rather, the rate-limiting step is the formation of the carbocation.